 As a network we aim to:

-- Raise awareness of LGBT health inequalities, and give support to employees and service leads
+- Raise awareness of LGBTQ health inequalities, and give support to staff and service leads

 - Engage with local organisations to arrange work-focused training and meetings, as well as supporting social engagement activities with local groups

-- Create a culture of confidence in LGBT issues for all employees, including creating a culture where staff and service users are happy to disclose their sexual orientation without worry.
+- Create a culture of confidence in LGBTQ issues for all employees, including creating a culture where staff and service users are happy to disclose their sexual orientation without worry.

 Gender pay gap reporting